Health Care Worker Assaulted by Psychiatric Patient

 Similar incidents have occurred to nurses exposed to high-risk environments as a nurse was sucker punched and suffered head injuries, and a nurse was assaulted while working in the maximum-security unit.
 Read more here >>

 It is estimated that violent or potentially violent interactions with patients or clients, also known as “code white”, happen as many as 10 times a day.
-Nurses, who interact with these type of violent patients on a more frequent basis than doctors, are calling for more security including personal alarms.
+Nurses, who interact with these types of violent patients on a more frequent basis than doctors, are calling for more security including personal alarms.

 Read below on how a personal safety monitoring system like Scatterling can help in cases where potentially violent clients may exist: